osohq/oso/new-docs/content/node/reference/lib.md

 # Node.js Authorization Library

-The Node.js version of Oso is available on [NPM](https://www.npmjs.com/package/oso) and can be installed globally with
+The Node.js version of Oso is available on [npm](https://www.npmjs.com/package/oso) and can be installed globally with
-NPM:
+npm:

 ```console
 $ npm install -g oso
 ```

-or added as a dependency to a project’s `package.json` manifest with NPM:
+or added as a dependency to a project’s `package.json` manifest with npm:

 ```console
 $ npm install oso